MaryGraceLunar/real_estate_model/README.md

 - Accessible via Streamlit Community Cloud.

 ## Dataset
-The application is trained on the **German Credit Risk dataset**, a widely used dataset for evaluating creditworthiness.
-It includes features like:
+The application is trained dataset that includes features like:
-- Age
+- Property Age
-- Job
-- Housing status
-- Credit amount
+- Bed
-- Duration of credit
+- Bath
-- Purpose of loan
+- Basement
+- Year Sold
-- And other factors influencing credit risk.
+- And other characteristic of a property.

 ## Technologies Used
 - **Streamlit**: For building the web application.